 2. Attributed to Thomas Jefferson.

-3. See William Pepper, An Act of State: The Execution of Martin Luther King (New York: Verso Books, 2003); William W. Turner and Jonn G. Christian, The Assassination of Robert F. Kennedy: The Conspiracy and Coverup (New York: Thunder's Mouth Press, 1993); and William Klaber and Philip H. Melanson, Shadow Play: The Murder of RFK, the Trial of Sirhan Sirhan, and the Failure of American Justice (New York: St. Martin's Press, 1997); Shane O'Sullivan, "Did the CIA Kill Bobby Kennedy?," The Guardian, November 20, 2006.
+3. See William Pepper, The Plot to Kill King (New York: Skyhorse Publishing, 2016); William W. Turner and Jonn G. Christian, The Assassination of Robert F. Kennedy: The Conspiracy and Coverup (New York: Thunder's Mouth Press, 1993); and William Klaber and Philip H. Melanson, Shadow Play: The Murder of RFK, the Trial of Sirhan Sirhan, and the Failure of American Justice (New York: St. Martin's Press, 1997); Shane O'Sullivan, "Did the CIA Kill Bobby Kennedy?," The Guardian, November 20, 2006.

 4. Michael J. Hogan, A Cross of Iron: Harry S. Truman and the Origins of the National Security State, 1945-1954 (New York: Cambridge University Press, 1998).

 5. Ibid., p.
 255.

 6. For information on the CIA-Mafia attempts to assassinate Fidel Castro, see Debra Conway, "U.S.-Cuba Relations: Castro Assassination Plots," JFK Lancer Online Resources, 2003.